jonathan-vella/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 Before the lab, you will have pre-deployed an on-premises infrastructure hosted in Hyper-V.  This infrastructure is hosting a multi-tier application called 'SmartHotel', using Hyper-V VMs for each of the application tiers.

 During the lab, you will migrate this entire application stack to Azure.
-This will include assessing the on-premises application using Azure Migrate; assessing the database migration using Microsoft Data Migration Assistant (DMA); migrating the database using the Azure Database Migration Service (DMS); and migrating the web and application tiers using Azure Migrate: Server Migration.
+This will include assessing the on-premises application using Azure Migrate; assessing and migrating the database using Azure Data Studio; and assessing and migrating the web and application tiers using Azure Migrate.
 This last step includes migration of both Windows and Linux VMs.

 ## Solution architecture